npm/notify-by-ses/README.md

 -----

 * `npm install notify-by-ses -g`
-* use the following configuration as a jumping off point:
+* use the following configuration as a jumping off point in Nagios:

 ```nagios
 # contact configuration file used by ansible-nagios.